10/11/13

 Rhino drops da bomb and unleashes PHAT TRAX: The Best Of Old School.
 This slammin' 50-track 5-volume set includes some of the phattest artists from the Old School such as George Clinton, Funkadelic, Fatback, Mass Production, One Way, and Faze-O. Phat Trax also features classic cuts by Otis & Carla, Lyn Collins, The JB's, and The Meters.
 Rhino's Phat bonus to you is the long and unedited versions of most of these tracks.

-Volume 1 gets things started off oh so right and tight with Funkadelic's classic from 1979, "(Not Just) Knee Deep" which is not yet available within Spotify.
-HERC's favorite track on the album is Tom Browne's jazz-funk landmark "Funkin' For Jamaica" from 1980 features vocals from Toni Smith.
+Phat Trax Vol. 1 gets things started off oh so right and tight with Funkadelic's fifteen-and-a-half-minute classic from 1979, "(Not Just) Knee Deep".
+Our favorite track on the album is Tom Browne's jazz-funk landmark "Funkin' For Jamaica" from 1980, featuring vocals from Toni Smith.
+We also enjoy "Peanut Butter" by Twennynine feat.
+Lenny White.

-Volume 2 kicks off with another Funkadelic smash: the almost eleven minute extended version of "One Nation Under A Groove" from 1978.
-Together with the second track, the sub-bass workout by Fatback known as "Backstrokin'", Volume 2 gets off on the good foot although the rest of the tracks are kind of lightweight for HERC's taste.
+Phat Trax Vol. 2 kicks off with another Funkadelic smash: the almost eleven-minute extended version of "One Nation Under A Groove" from 1978.
+Together with the second track, the sub-bass workout by Fatback known as "Backstrokin'", Vol. 2 gets off on-the-good-foot although most of the rest of the tracks are too funky for our taste.
+The album reaches back to 1969 for some timeless funk from New Orleans' finest, The Meters, with "Cissy Strut" to close the album out.

-HERC is a fan of no less than six tracks on Volume 3: One Way's "Cutie Pie"; The System's "You Are In My System"; (Calvin) Yarbrough & (Alisha) Peoples and their hypnotic plea "Don't Stop The Music"; The Time's epic "777-9311"; Jesse Johnson's extended non-album B-side to "Can You Help Me", "Free World" and finally George Clinton's Special Atomic Mix of "Atomic Dog" that runs just under ten minutes long.
+We are fans of no less than six tracks on Phat Trax Vol. 3: One Way's "Cutie Pie"; The System's "You Are In My System"; (Calvin) Yarbrough & (Alisha) Peoples and their hypnotic plea "Don't Stop The Music"; The Time's epic "777-9311"; Jesse Johnson's extended non-album B-side to "Can You Help Me", "Free World" and finally George Clinton's Special Atomic Mix of "Atomic Dog" that runs just under ten minutes.
+Once again, the disc's final track is from the Sixties, a classic duet between Otis Redding and Carla Thomas known as "Tramp".

-The only high points for HERC on Volume 4 are Carl Carlton's wonderfully titled "She's A Bad Mama Jama (She's Built, She's Stacked)" and the Brit funk of Junior's "Mama Used To Say".
+The high points for us on Phat Trax Vol. 4 are Carl Carlton's wonderfully titled "She's A Bad Mama Jama (She's Built, She's Stacked)" and the Brit funk of Junior's "Mama Used To Say".
 The Bomb Squad sampled the opening horn squeal from "The Grunt" for use in Public Enemy's "Rebel Without A Pause".
-Actually, keen-eared rap fans can spot many samples used in their favorite songs on both this collection and the In Yo' Face series that preceded it.
+Actually, keen-eared hip-hop heads can spot many samples used in their favorite songs on both this collection and the In Yo' Face series that preceded it.
+Case in point is this album's final track, "Think (About It)" by The Female Preacher, Lyn Collins.
+According to the fine folks at whosampled.com, nearly 4,000 songs have sampled the James Brown-written hit from 1972.
+Think about that.

-Like several other volumes in the Phat Trax series, Volume 5 starts off top-heavy, with the albums longest song being the first one in the track listing.
-In this case, it is the over 13 minute long Disco Version of The Gap Band's "You Dropped A Bomb On Me" complete with air sirens.
-The funk keeps coming with the disc's second track, an extended mix of Heatwave's "The Groove Line".
-Those two workouts are followed in quick succession by Cheryl Lynn's "Got To Be Real" and The Emotions' "Best Of My Love" and before you know it you've been shakin' your groove thang for a full half hour after just the first four songs.
-Two more of HERC's favorites on this disc are G.Q.'s funky smooth "Disco Nights (Rock Freak)" and Foxy's roller-skating jam "Get Off".
-Song for song, it's a dead heat for HERC between Volumes 3 and 5 as to which disc is his favorite in the series.
+Like several other volumes in the Phat Trax series, Phat Trax Vol. 5 starts off top-heavy, with the album's longest song being the first one in the track listing.
+In this case, it is the over 13-minute-long Disco Version of The Gap Band's "You Dropped A Bomb On Me" complete with air sirens.
+The funk keeps on coming with the disc's second track, an extended mix of Heatwave's "The Groove Line".
+Those two workouts are followed in quick succession by Cheryl Lynn's "Got To Be Real" and The Emotions' "Best Of My Love", and before you know it, you've been shakin' your groove thang for a full half hour after just the first four songs.
+Two more of our favorites on this disc are G.Q.'s funky smooth "Disco Nights (Rock Freak)" and Foxy's roller-skating jam "Get Off".
+Song for song, it's a dead heat for us between Vol. 3 and Vol. 5 as to which disc is our favorite in the series.

-After the disappointing Volume 6, Volume 7 closes out the series on a high note with no less than four HERC approved dance floor favorites.
-The second song on the album is the ten minute plus Special Disco Version of McFadden & Whitehead's positivity anthem "Ain't No Stoppin' Us Now" and it's followed by Brick's "Ain't Gonna Hurt Nobody" which was memorably sampled in a song of the same title by Kid N Play.
-One man studio band Peter Brown is up next with the nine minute burning question "Do You Wanna Get Funky With Me?" which itself is followed by the magnificent nine and a half minute journey to "Boogie Wonderland" with Earth Wind & Fire and The Emotions.
+Phat Trax Vol. 7 closes out the series on a high note with no less than four dance floor favorites we wholeheartedly approve of among its eleven tracks.
+The second song on the album is the ten-minute-plus Special Disco Version of McFadden & Whitehead's positivity anthem "Ain't No Stoppin' Us Now" and it's followed by Brick's "Ain't Gonna Hurt Nobody", memorably sampled in a song of the same title by Kid N Play.
+One man studio band Peter Brown is up next with the nine-minute burning question "Do You Wanna Get Funky With Me?" followed by the magnificent nine and a half minute journey to "Boogie Wonderland" with Earth, Wind & Fire and The Emotions.

 2 comments: